xcart/xcart-docs/_pages/kb_en/modules/paypal/connect_with_paypal.md

 {% note warning %}
 PREREQUISITES:
-   You need to have the {% link "PayPal Addon" ref_0mnK3aMh %} installed and enabled in your X-Cart store Admin area.
+   You need to have the {% link "PayPal Checkout" ref_159XHNAD %} addon installed and enabled in your X-Cart store Admin area.
+For X-Cart 5.4.0.x and earlier, use {% link "PayPal Addon" ref_0mnK3aMh %} integration.

    For the guidelines on the addons installation see {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.
 {% endnote %}